earkevin11/Kubernetes-Crash-Course/README.md

 - Image
 - Docker
 - Cluster - a "cluster" is a managed group of compute resources, specifically Azure Virtual Machines (VMs), that run containerized applications using Kubernetes orchestration.
+- Kubectl - is the CLI for Kubernetes and it is how you manage Kubernetes Cluster.

 What problem does Kubernestes solve?